Debit Card Fraud

 - Always remember to take your card and transaction record with you once your transaction is completed

 - Regularly check your billing statements or passbook to verify all transactions have been properly documented.
-If entries do not accurately reflect transaction activities (e.g. if there are missing or additional transactions), you should contact your CIBC branch or CIBC Telephone Banking at 1-800-663-4575 immediately
+If entries do not accurately reflect transaction activities (e.g. if there are missing or additional transactions), you should contact your CIBC branch or CIBC Telephone Banking at 1-800-465-2422Opens your phone app. immediately

 - Your debit card and PIN are the keys to your account(s).
 Never disclose your PIN to anyone or you could be liable for losses.
-You are the only person who should know it
+You’re the only person who should know it

 - When selecting your PIN, never use obvious information.
 You could be liable for losses if you create your PIN or Password by using easily guessed numbers such as your telephone number, date of birth, address or social insurance number